yahiabrd/SupPlayer/README.md

-SupPlayer project using ASP NET CORE MVC and the library wavesurfer.js You can use this web app to create playlists, add songs ect...
+SupPlayer project using ASP.NET MVC and the library wavesurfer.js You can use this web app to create playlists, add songs ect...